 Shortly after telling you about how we like to read aloud, we picked out and started a new book.
-We’re reading The Innocents Abroad by Mark Twain (available through your local bookstore).
+We’re reading The Innocents Abroad by Mark Twain (paid link) (available through your local bookstore).
 Aly wanted to read it, and I’m a pretty big Twain fan, so I offered to read it aloud.
 I’m glad I did!

 I’ve known the title for years, but haven’t ever read The Innocents Abroad.
 I never realized what I was missing.
 Not only is it a very revealing look into the society of an age (post Civil War 1860s) that no longer exists, and an eye witness description of famous foreign cities and attractions as they appeared then, it’s funny!
 Twain’s dry wit has held up well over the last century.
 So far, we’ve come across many comments that have become well known Twain quotes since the book’s publication.